-Throughout the fall, students at NSE will complete five feasibility studies, of which three of them are suited for external ideas like yours!
+Throughout the first semester, students at NSE will complete five feasibility studies, of which three of them are suited for external ideas like yours!

-In January, the students form startup teams and choose business ideas based on which ideas went through the feasibility studies funnel.
-Together with the inventor, whose involvement may vary from idea to idea, the business team sets out to commercialize and create new business venture.
+In December, the students form startup teams and choose business ideas based on which ideas went through the feasibility studies funnel.
+Together with the inventor, whose involvement may vary from idea to idea, the business team sets out to commercialize and create new business ventures.